Media Kit for the 2023 Super Bowl Stop the Raids Committee

-Organizations Calling to Stop the Super Bowl Raids in Los Angeles!
+Human Rights Organizations Demand Law Enforcement Stop the Super Bowl Raids

-But year after year, these Super Bowl raids have failed to identify few, if any actual trafficking victims.
-Instead, they disrupt and destroy the lives of sex workers, who are subsequently forced through the criminal justice system for a publicity stunt.
-A new report from the USC Gould School of Law’s International Human Rights Clinic strongly advocates against raids, calling them “ineffective” against trafficking and “traumatizing” to sex workers, predominantly women of color.
+A 2021 report from the USC Gould School of Law’s International Human Rights Clinic strongly advocates against raids, calling them “ineffective” against trafficking and “traumatizing” to sex workers, predominantly women of color.

-This year, Superbowl LVI will be held in Los Angeles.
-We are asking the LA Sheriff’s Department to stop this brutal, unwarranted practice.
-We are asking the media to refuse to be complicit in this annual ritual, and speak to sex workers who are being rounded up, harassed and criminalized in order to provide positive headlines for the police.
+We are asking the media to refuse to be complicit in this annual ritual, and to speak to sex workers who are being rounded up, harassed and criminalized in order to provide positive headlines for the police.

 The Super Bowl Sex Raids are a Scam (And we’re not the only ones saying so.)